SunnyCat2013/lizhenyang.github.io/posts/mfcc/notes.md

 The key idea is gonna be to take this graph, and sort of wrap it up around a circle.

+3:00
+Concretely, here's what I mean by that.
+Imaging a rotating vector where each point in time, it's length is equal to the height of our graph for that time.
+So high points of the graph correspond to a greater distance from the origin.

 - [ ] Fast Fourier Transform

 # 参考